jyanagi/k8s/02_deploy_antrea_k8s_cluster.md

 The VMware Container Networking with Antrea, NSX Interworking connector is linking your Antrea enabled K8s cluster with NSX Manager.
 It is used to collect K8s inventory, statistics and logs and reports those to NSX Manager.
 It also translates NSX Firewall policies into Antrea Cluster Network Policies, and applies those to the K8s cluster.

-The downloaded file name is similar to: `antrea-interworking-0.x.0.zip`
+The downloaded file name is similar to: `antrea-interworking-0.7.0.zip`.
+Note that this version will change as this documentation ages.

 ## 2. Extract contents of the archive file